 You said before that even as early as Rings of Saturn, you were composing with the actual physical rings in mind and that had a bearing on how sparse or dense the production was.
 Did you approach The Planets with a similar mindset?

 With Planets, I studied each planet even more so.
 I looked for what in the known physical make-up of each planet could be translated into the sound, texture, tempo, etc. Different from Holst, what I wanted to create was a tutorial journey to each of the nine planets based on science.
 The Rings Of Saturn project was something of a test for flight for Planets.
 Another thing about Planets is that the project is open-ended.
-Meaning that with each new discovery of the planets, the arranger Sylvain Griotto and I must re-visit and modified the classical score accordingly so, it’s a life long project.
+Meaning that with each new discovery of the planets, the arranger Sylvain Griotto and I must revisit and modify the classical score accordingly so, it’s a life long project.

 In this project, is it possible to consider Earth with any degree of objectivity, as ‘just a planet’?